truchas/truchas/doc/reference-manual/introduction/index.rst

 ``kill -s SIGURG pid``
 where **pid** is the process id.
 When Truchas receives this signal, it continues until it reaches the end of the current time step, where it writes the final solution and then exits normally.

-.. _input_file_format:

 Input File Format
 ------------------
 The Truchas input file is composed of a sequence of Fortran namelist inputs.
 Each namelist input has the form

 ::

    &namelist-group-name
       namelist-input-body
    /

 The input begins with a line where the first nonblank is the character ``&`` immediately followed by the name of the namelist group.
 The input continues until the ``/`` character.
 The body of the namelist input consists of a sequence of ``name = value`` pairs, separated by commas or newlines, that assign values to namelist variables.
 Namelist input is a feature of Fortran and a complete description of the syntax can be found in any Fortran reference, however the basic syntax is very intuitive and a few examples like those in :ref:`the example <example_input>` should suffice to explain its essentials.

 The namelists and the variables they contain are described in the following chapters.
 A particular namelist will be required or optional, and it may appear only once or multiple times.
 Not all variables of a namelist need to be specified.
 Some may not be relevant in agiven context, and others may have acceptable default values; only those that are used andneed to be assigned a value need to be specified.